 Oh, did you think that your list of needs ended at dessert?
 You’re so wrong, silly billy.
 To ensure that you are prepared for the best party ever, ask your guest to also bring some basic party essentials!
 Paper towels, a table cloth, folding chairs, ice, extra coolers, paper plates and plastic cutlery all are low-hanging fruit.
 Having an outdoor picnic?
 Don’t forget bug spray and some yard games or a football to toss around!
 Hosting a Friendsgiving?
 Somebody should definitely bring plastic wine glasses and Exploding Kittens!

 Does all of this sound overly complicated?
 Don’t worry, that’s why we’re here!
-Use our Potluck App to simplify the entire process!
+Use our Planning App to simplify the entire process!